KITmetricslab/tadda/README.md

 ### **_Simulation_**
 contains code to reproduce illustrative figures and small simulation examples
-+ _functions.R_ contains functions to compute different scoring functions (AE, SE and variants of TADDA), numerically determine the optimal point forecast (Bayes act) given a distribution and to provide text annotation in a plot
++ _functions.R_ contains functions to compute different scoring functions (AE, SE and variants of TADDA), to numerically determine the optimal point forecast (Bayes act) given a distribution and to provide text annotation in a plot
 + _illustration.R_ generates Figure 2, Table 1, and supplementary Figure S6
 + _illustrations_proof.R_ generates supplementary Figures S4 and S5